SDFIdk/malstroem/docs/cli.rst

  * Maximum accumulated flow candidate.
 Requires accumulated flow

-The output of the two methods only differ when there are more than one pour point candidate (ie multiple threshold cells with identical Z for a given bluespot.
+The output of the two methods only differ when there are more than one pour point candidate (ie multiple threshold cells with identical Z for a given bluespot).

 Arguments:
  * ``bluespots`` is the bluespot ID raster.